jwil32/IS565/README.md

 # WINDOWS FORENSICS V2 (Additions to V1)
 ### Added Functionality:
 1. *** Functionality Added *** This script now extracts powershell event logs to the base directory for analysis.
 Powershell is a powerful tool that integrates into windows.
 It is useful for system administration and other legitimate purposes, but also doubles as a powerful hacking tool.
 Seeing these logs is valuable in the case of a compromised host.
 Often times malicious activity will show up here.
+2. *** Functionality Added *** This script now pulls a lot of relevant system information at the beginning of the script including hardware information, Windows version, and Timezone.
+3. *** Functionality Added *** This script now pulls `Established` and `Listen` network connections on the device
+4. *** Functionality Added *** This script now copies the Amcache database and the System Resource Usage database

 ### Proof of Concept (Iteration #1):
 Terminal output from script...